New Student Guide

 Prepare yourself for the upcoming semester by attending an academic orientation session!
 Your Academic Adviser will be happy to answer any questions you might have as a new student starting in the School of ICT.

-Seneca School of Information and Communication Technology Winter 2019 Orientation Schedule
+Seneca School of Information and Communication Technology Summer 2019 Orientation Schedule

 All orientation sessions will take place on the Seneca@York campus.